PhluantMobile/dojo_js/README.md

 dojo.contract();
 ```

 Use this function for expandable ads, to switch from expanded and contracted state.
-It deconstructs any necessary components (such as HTML5 video), restores the ad's iframe container to the size it was before expansion (if necessary), fires an appropriate reporting tracker, executes the close callback provided at initialization, and calls mraid.close() when executed in an MRAID environment.
-This also stops and resets tracking for time spent in the expanded state.
+It restores the ad's iframe container to the size it was before expansion (if necessary), fires an appropriate reporting tracker, executes the close callback provided at initialization, and calls mraid.close() when executed in an MRAID environment.
+This also stops and resets tracking for time spent in the expanded state, and stops a video (if used with dojo.video, see [HTML5 video](#html5-video)).

 Example: